Just What Are Kiln Firing Faults?

 During the Qing dynasty (1644-1911) such faults were gradually

-reduced and became limited mainly to glaze contractions.
+reduced essentially to glaze contractions.

 Other problems related to kiln firing were glaze cracks or